 When Ethan starts working as a physical therapy assistant once he is done with school, our income will nearly double.
 However, we plan to keep our cost of living the same for as long as we can!

 Did you go to college?

 Yes, we both did!
 I went to Case Western Reserve University’s Frances Payne Bolton School of Nursing here in Cleveland.
-Additionally, I received my Bachelors of Science in Nursing (BSN) in January 2017.
+Additionally, I received my Bachelor of Science in Nursing (BSN) in January 2017.
 I began working as a registered nurse right away after passing my state board exam.

 Ethan went to the University of Toledo and studied Exercise Science.
 He graduated in May of 2014 with his Bachelors of Science degree and has been working as a personal trainer since.

-He currently is enrolled in Kent State for their Physical Therapy Assistant degree program, where he will achieve an additional Associates of Applied Science degree.
+He currently is enrolled in Kent State for their Physical Therapy Assistant degree program, where he will achieve an additional Associate of Applied Science degree.
 I hope to go back to school in the future to obtain my Masters of Science in Nursing as a nurse practitioner!